-Esprinet S.p.A. and Sifar S.r.l. are members of the Erion consortium (WEEE and Energy), Dacom S.p.A. and Id-Maint S.r.l. are members of the Erion consortium (Professional and Energy).
+Esprinet S.p.A. and Sifar S.r.I. are members of the Erion consortium (WEEE and Energy), Dacom S.p.A. and IdMaint S.r.I. are members of the Erion consortium (Professional and Energy).
 These companies delegate to the aforementioned consortia the operational aspects relating to the 'end of life' products management defined by the regulation regarding the disposal of electric and electronics domestic and/or industrial waste, cells and batteries.
 As regards packaging, they are members of the CONAI consortium.